vinceimbat/vinceimbat/content/a never-ending walk.md

   - tlw
   - evergreens
 ---
-This is a revised version of [[traversing liminality through walking]] the essay, which landed me a spot at the [[thoughts/anww20]].
+This is a revised version of [[traversing liminality through walking|Traversing Liminality Through Walking]] the essay, which landed me a spot at the [[anww20|ANWW20]].
 The original essay was heavy on citations and theory and included some photos.
 This one was written for a more general audience.
 I sent it as an entry for the 2023 Palanca.

 ***